cdelavar/ticket-lifecycle/README.md

 <img src="https://imgur.com/IliaFV8.png" height="80%" width="80%" alt="Update SLA"/>
 </p>
 <p>
-The SLA Plan is currently set to Default SLA, which is non-critical.
-Update the SLA Plan to SEV-A for this emergency issue ticket.
+<b>The SLA Plan is currently set to Default SLA, which is non-critical.
+Update the SLA Plan to SEV-A for this emergency issue ticket.</b>
 </p>
 <br />